Coder02Aniket/uber-clone-driver-side/README.md

 uber-clone-driver-side

-Created with the help of user https://github.com/Awad-Safwat/qwiker-uber-clone-rider_driver thanks for his guidance
+Created with the help of user [Awad Safwat](https://github.com/awad-safwat) and his repository https://github.com/Awad-Safwat/qwiker-uber-clone-rider_driver thanks for his guidance
 # qwiker_driver

 A new Flutter project.